vimark1/git-switch/README.md

 ## Install

+You need to have `fzf` command line tool installed.

 You can simply download the scripts in anyway you like and make sure to put the program into your `$PATH`